wordofwarning/wordofwarning.org/current/2020-domestic/index.md

 Join us on 7 October for our third set of "artists at home" — selected from our <a href="http://domesticmcr.posthaven.com" target="_blank">rolling open call for proposals</a>.
 Real lives, real stories, real homes.

-Previewed by <a href="http://manchesterwire.co.uk/guide/free-things-to-do-in-manchester-this-week-fletcher-moss-park-walk" target="_blank">Manchester Wire</a>.
+Domestic is one of Manchester Wire's <a href="http://manchesterwire.co.uk/guide/free-things-to-do-in-manchester-this-week-fletcher-moss-park-walk" target="_blank">Free things to do this week</a>.

 #### Programme
 Ali Wilson · *SEXY SUZY*<br>&nbsp;Suzy is trying to remember how her husband died — there are clues all over the place, but she can't quite piece them together.
 Missy the cat has all the answers, but won't tell.<br>&nbsp;Suzy records her findings in a video at the end of every day, for her future self to recap.<br>&nbsp;She'll lose herself if she doesn't.